lxpzurich/find-related-repositories/README.md

 python find_related_repos.py
 ```

-You will be asked to input the repository name (e.g., DePayFi/widgets) and the number of users to fetch.
+👉 You will be asked to enter the repository name (e.g., DePayFi/widgets) and the number of users to fetch.
 The user default is 30.

 ## Output Example